bitnami/charts/bitnami/wordpress/README.md

 ## Persistence

 The [Bitnami WordPress](https://github.com/bitnami/bitnami-docker-wordpress) image stores the WordPress data and configurations at the `/bitnami` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.

-[Learn more about persistence in the chart documentation](https://docs.bitnami.com/kubernetes/apps/wordpress/configuration/chart-persistence/).
+If you encounter errors when working with persistent volumes, refer to our [troubleshooting guide for persistent volumes](https://docs.bitnami.com/kubernetes/faq/troubleshooting/troubleshooting-persistence-volumes/).

 ### Additional environment variables